Vertsineu/typst-tdtr/src/core.typ

       - see `tidy-tree-elements` for the format of every function
     - `draw-edge`: a single or an array of functions for drawing an edge, default to a straight arrow
       - see `tidy-tree-elements` for the format of every function
+    - `draw-graph`: a single or an array of functions for drawing the whole graph, default to just passing arguments and elements to `fletcher.diagram`
+      - input:
+        - `args`: some configuration relative arguments for `fletcher.diagram`
+        - `elements`: the generated elements (nodes and edges) from the `body`
+        - `node`: the `fletcher.node` function, used to draw nodes if you need to add extra nodes
+        - `edge`: the `fletcher.edge` function, used to draw edges if you need to add extra edges
+      - output:
+        - `ret`: the arguments passed to `fletcher.diagram`, can be a dictionary, an array or an argument object
     - `compact`: whether to compact the tree horizontally, default to false
       - if true, may cause overlapping nodes when some very long nodes are siblings in fractional positions
     - `min-gap`: minimum gap between two nodes, default to 1